-The third difficulty here, or the third approach, is to look at this book, this collection of poems as a particular form that will help us get around the ethical and moral problems if we take it as a sequential thing, and also respond, I think, fairly strongly to the idea that this is simply a haphazard collection of materials.
-That has to do with the way the song is put together.
+The third difficulty here, and at least the third approach is not really a difficulty, is to look at this book, this collection of poems, as a particular form that will help us get around the ethical and moral problems, if we take it as a sequential thing, and also respond, I think, fairly strongly to the idea that this is simply a haphazard collection of materials.
+And that has to do with the way the song is put together.
+Now I mentioned earlier that one of the ways that we could look at this is what's called the chiastic structure.

-I mentioned earlier that one of the ways that we could look at this is what's called the "chiastic structure."
-The word comes to us from the Greek letter "chi", which is a letter that looks like a capital "X" in the English alphabet.
-The letter is used to describe this form, which is cross shaped.
-As I described earlier, an example of that would be where you've got an A section and a B section in the first half of a verse, or book or whatever, and in the second half of the verse, you reverse the B section and the A section.
-So the two outside ends are on this part of the "X", and the to inside parts are on that part of the "X".
-This is a fairly common structure in biblical material.
-We talked about it before, and we have a good example of it in many of the Psalms and in other places, sometimes in chapters, and in the case of the Song of Solomon, we've got, I think, a good case that can be made for the whole book being arranged in the chiastic form.
+The word comes to us from the Greek letter chi, which is a letter that looks like a capital X in the English alphabet.
+The letter is used to describe this form which is cross-shaped.
+And as I described earlier, an example of that would be where you've got an A section and a B section in the first half of a verse, or the book or whatever, and then in the second half of the verse, you reverse the B section and the A section.

+So, the two outside ends are on this part of the X, and the two inside ends are on that part of the X. Now this is a fairly common structure in the biblical material.
+We've talked about it before, and we have a good example of it in many of the Psalms and in other places, sometimes in chapters.
+And in the case of the Psalm of Solomon, we've got, I think, a good case that can be made for the whole book being arranged in the chiastic form.